Make your own Garam Masala

 The Difference between Home Made and Store Bought Garam Masala

-The spices used in Garam Masala are all very aromatic as well.
+The spices used in Garam Masala are all very aromatic.
 But often when you buy Garam Masala off the shelf, the commercial mixtures often cut down on the more expensive cardamom and fill up with the cheaper coriander and cumin.
 So there is no better reason to make your own.
 It is a wonderful process and the results are marvellous.
 If you have never tasted a home made spice powder, this is your chance.

 The home made one is darker with a much deeper aroma than the store bought one.
 The Store Bought one has hardly any aroma at all.
 The taste is significantly different.